Why We Love Large Ceiling Fans

 Most big ceiling fan options are available with blade spans ranging from 60" all the way to a massive 99" option.
 If you are opting for a large fan for your home, it's critical that you understand exactly how big of a fan your room can accommodate.
 Ceiling fan size is measured from the end of one blade to the end of the opposite blade, giving you a diameter in inches.
 Standard ceiling fan sizes range between 44" and 52", making anything 60" or larger a big deal.

-With downrod - Most large blade ceiling fans include a downrod extension that allows the fan to hang far from the base of the ceiling.
-For rooms with tall and vaulted ceilings, a downrod with your big ceiling fan is a must have.
+Most large blade ceiling fans include a downrod extension that allows the fan to hang far from the base of the ceiling.
+For rooms with tall and vaulted ceilings, a downrod with your big ceiling fan is a must-have.

-Without downrod - Although big ceiling fans require room to stretch out and expand their blades, they can still be mounted relatively close to the base of the ceiling.
-This style of large flush mount ceiling fan either hugs the fan or includes a short downrod of 3 to 4-inches in length.
+Although big ceiling fans require room to stretch out and expand their blades, they can still be mounted relatively close to the base of the ceiling.
+This style of large flush mount ceiling fan either hugs the fan or includes a short downrod of 3 to 4 inches in length.
 For some living rooms and master bedrooms in need of a big fan, this is your go-to choice.